RydeTec/rcce2/ReadMe.md

 Github Discussions: https://github.com/RydeTec/rcce2/discussions

+Discord: A discord invite link is available from the RCCE Project Manager.

 ## Resources

 ### BlitzRC
 BlitzRC is a custom version of Blitz3D specifically tailored for RealmCrafter: Community Edition.
-The source for this is included in the compilers folder.
+The [source](compiler\BlitzRC\src) for this is included in the compilers folder.

 ### BlitzRCPlus
 BlitzRCPlus is a custom version of BlitzPlus specifically tailored for RealmCrafter: Community Edition.
-The source for this is included in the compilers folder.
+The [source](compiler\BlitzPlus\src) for this is included in the compilers folder.

 ### VSCode
 Blitz Syntax Plugin Link: https://marketplace.visualstudio.com/items?itemName=dones.blitz3d

-You can compile, run and publish via the VSCode launch configurations.
+You can compile, debug, test, run and publish via the VSCode launch configurations.

 ### IDEs
+BlitzRC and BlitzRCPlus has native IDEs available in the compiler folders.

 There are other Blitz specific IDE installers included in the repository.

 ### Convert sounds to OGG format